code-red-Marshall/Pharmabot--LLM-chatbot/README.md

 Step 3: If the drug is not found in the dataset, it will be considered as a new drug directly.
 And the bot asks the user to contact the team for further pricing details.

 Step 4:  if the drug is non-scheduled, the bot first asks if the manufacturer is an existing producer of the drug before may 2013.
 If yes, that drug will be considered as a new drug.
-If no, the bot identifies the drug as a non-scheduled drugs.
+If no, the bot identifies the drug as a non-scheduled drug.

-Step 5: If the drug is Scheduled, the bot identifies the drug as Scheduled drugs.
+Step 5: If the drug is Scheduled, the bot identifies the drug as Scheduled drug.

 Step 6: The bot also asks if the user wants to know the MRP of the combination.
 If non-scheduled : The MRP for the present year is mentioned in the dataset and the bot fetches it from the vector database.
 The MRP of non-scheduled drugs can be increased by 10% every 12 months from the date of last updated price.